hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/4-PROFINET-IO/README.md

 ##### IO Device Class
   * Products that correspond to existing PROFIBUS-DP slaves and are connected to IO controllers such as PLCs through PROFINET IO.

-  * An IO device supplies output data to the IO controller, provide input data, and consume output data.
+  * An IO device supplies output data to the IO controller, provides input data, and consumes output data.

 <br>